 We own a 75% working interest in the Boujdour Offshore Block located geographically offshore Western Sahara.
 Our license was granted by the government of Morocco.
 The SADR has issued its own offshore exploration licenses which conflict with our licenses.
 As a result of SADR's conflicting claim of rights to oil and natural gas licenses granted by Morocco, and the SADR's claims that Morocco's exploitation of Western Sahara's natural resources violates international law, our interests could decrease in value or be lost.
 Any political instability, terrorism, changes in government, or escalation in hostilities involving the SADR, Morocco, or neighboring states could adversely affect our operations and assets.
-In addition, Morocco has recently experienced political and social disturbances that could affect its legal and administrative institutions.
 A change in U.S. foreign policy or the policies of other countries regarding Western Sahara could also adversely affect our operations and assets.
 We are not insured against political or terrorism risks because management deems the premium costs of such insurance to be currently prohibitively expensive.

 Furthermore, various activist groups have mounted public relations campaigns to force companies to cease and divest operations in Western Sahara, and we could come under similar public pressure.
-Some investors have refused to invest in companies with operations in Western Sahara, and we could be subject to similar pressure, particularly as we become a public company.
+Some investors have refused to invest in companies with operations in Western Sahara, and we could be subject to similar pressure.
 Any of these factors could have a material adverse effect on our results of operations and financial condition.